 You will have until 8:00 a.m. the following business day to upload your files onto the ePlan Submittal website.

-The cut off date for application filings will remain 4:00 p.m. every other Wednesday.
+The cut off date for application filings is noon every other Wednesday.
 The digital files supporting your application must be uploaded onto the ePlan Submittal system by 8:00 a.m. on Thursday (i.e., next business day) in order to meet the deadline requirements.

 If you have more than one person requiring notification of events on your application, provide the additional names and email addresses to be added to the project by the Project Coordinator.

-It is important to note that, in cases of application resubmittal, each person identified as an application contact will be required to submit the eForm to the Project Coordinator - whether that contact uploads revised files or not.
+It is important to note that, in cases of application resubmittal, each person identified as an application contact will receive the email notification of the task, however only one contact can accept the task and submit the documents back to the Project Coordinator.

 Are electronically generated engineers and architects seals acceptable as part of the ePlan Submittal process?